SkillsUnion/tamkeen-cloud/1.2-introduction-to-version-control/1-git.md

 {% include youtube.html id="e9lnsKot_SQ" %}

-We will continue to learn Git techniques as we progress through Bootcamp.
+We will continue to learn Git techniques as we progress through this program.

 ## Git Terminology